10 reasons why you should travel to Brasov instead of Bucharest

 Known among the inhabitants as Citadel Hill, the Cetatuia de pe Straja fortress is perhaps one of the few defence structures initially designed to meet the needs of the city's inhabitants.
 Only after a while did it become one of the most critical observation platforms of the whole region.

 The fortress was destroyed and rebuilt not once after the devastating fire, turned into a haven for border guards, and then into prison.
-Although it cannot boast great popularity among the guests of Romania, Cetatuia de pe Straja gradually emerges from the shadow of the more iconic sights of Brasov preserving the medieval charm and spirit of the belligerent peoples within its walls.
+Although it cannot boast great popularity among the guests travel to Romania, Cetatuia de pe Straja gradually emerges from the shadow of the more iconic sights of Brasov preserving the medieval charm and spirit of the belligerent peoples within its walls.

 When you arrive here, you will be amazed by the incredibly colourful panorama that opens up from almost anywhere on the hill, where the imposing fortress has been huddling for centuries.
 If you want to have some rest and snack, you can visit a cosy restaurant of medieval cuisine in the vicinity of Cetatuia de pe Straja.